Terumo seeks merger with Olympus: Nikkei

-July 25 (Reuters) - Terumo Corp has made an offer to merge with Olympus Corp, starting with an investment of 50 billion yen ($639 million) to increase its stake in the embattled camera and medical device maker to 15 percent from 2.1 percent, the Nikkei reported.
+(Reuters) - Terumo Corp (4543.T) has made an offer to merge with Olympus Corp (7733.T), starting with an investment of 50 billion yen ($639 million) to raise its stake in the embattled camera and medical device maker to 15 percent from 2.1 percent, the Nikkei reported.

-Terumo, which also makes medical devices, plans to appeal directly to Olympus shareholders and will announce the proposal on Thursday, the business daily said.
+Terumo, which also makes medical devices, plans to appeal directly to Olympus shareholders and will announce its proposal on Thursday, the business daily reported on Thursday.

-Under the proposal, both firms would remain separate under a holding company, the paper said.
+Under the surprise proposal, both firms would remain separate under a holding company, the paper said.

 If merged, Olympus and Terumo would rank eighth in medical device sales worldwide, based on current figures, the daily said.